knative/docs/docs/eventing/getting-started.md

 Now, you can make a HTTP request.
 To show the various types of events you can send, you will make three requests.

-1. To make the first request, run the following in the SSH terminal:
+1. To make the first request, which creates an event that has the `type` `greeting`, run the following in the SSH terminal:

     ```sh
     curl -v "default-broker.event-example.svc.cluster.local" \